KingMalur/Keyboards/Readme.md

 # Keyboards
-My personal collection of pcb-designs.
+My personal collection of PCB-designs for keyboards/macroboards.
 Made in KiCAD.

+Untested PCB-designs are going to have a disclaimer in their respective Readme.

 Naming according to this list: https://www.worldwildlife.org/species/directory?direction=desc&sort=extinction_status